 Marie Louise Idestam-Blomberg was a sculptor and graphic artist.
 For a number of years, she was also one of the owners of the furnishings business Futurum.

 Marie Louise Idestam-Blomberg was born in 1898 in Turku, Finland.
 Her parents were Fridolf Almquist, a senior engineer, and his wife Agnes.
 They also had an older son, Bengt Idestam-Almquist.
-The family moved after a couple of years to St Petersburg where Marie Louise Idestam-Blomberg studied painting with Alfred Eberling.
+The family moved after a couple of years to St Petersburg where Marie Louise Idestam-Blomberg studied painting with the Russian-Polish artist Alfred Eberling.
 Her student work consisted of a cubist-futuristic portrait and a mixture of costume studies, Islamic ornamentation and poster art.

 In 1917, Marie Louise Idestam-Blomberg moved to Stockholm where she started attending Carl Wilhelmson’s school of painting.
 The year after, she studied monumental and decorative art at Tekniska Skolan (nowadays Konstfack), and at Konstakademien.
 The sculptor Carl Milles was one of her teachers, and she and her classmates participated in the work on the Gyllene salen in the city hall (Stadshuset).